OpenKH/OpenKh/docs/kh2/file/type/03system.md

 On PC, trying to load into a map in a world without a corresponding Arif entry will crash the game.

+Voice controls the value of the world-specific voice to load per-room.
+A value of 0 in Hollow Bastion will load in hb0_sora, whereas a value of 1 will load in hb1_sora.

+Navimap Item determines which item ID to look the player must have in their inventory before displaying the minimap.

+Arif pointers follow the order of [Worlds](/docs/kh2/worlds.md)

 ### Arif Structure

 | Amount | Description |